 Oregon grape root — a great treatment for sore throats, disorders of the stomach, intestines, urinary organs, eczema, herpes, psoriasis, acne, and pimples — contains as one of its primary constituents, berberine, which can stop bacteria dead in its tracts.
 It can be used as an infusion, a wound wash, dried in capsules, or tinctured.

-Raw honey is so much more than just a natural sweetener.
-Raw honey, which has not been pasteurized or filtered, can be especially useful for medicinal, antibiotic purposes.
-Raw honey can be used: as a preservative, to sooth a sore throat and ease a cough, treat minor cuts, scrapes and burns by applying directly to the affected area, and as a healing mask for blemished prone skin.
+Manuka honey is so much more than just a natural sweetener.
+Manuka honey, which has not been pasteurized or filtered, can be especially useful for medicinal, antibiotic purposes.
+Manuka honey can be used: as a preservative, to sooth a sore throat and ease a cough, treat minor cuts, scrapes and burns by applying directly to the affected area, and as a healing mask for blemished prone skin (source).
+Note: This is the only Manuka Honey I use.
+It is approved by the Unique Manuka Factor® Honey Association (UMFHA) and holds a separate license to use the UMF® trademark.
+Only organizations with a license are allowed to use the UMF® trademark.

 Mullein’s gentle nature makes it one of the very best herbs for use with children.
 It basically helps break up bacteria and heal ailments affecting the upper respiratory tract and sinuses.
 Numerous studies report its ability to reduce upper respiratory infection symptoms, such as fatigue, sore throat, cough and headache.